WordPress/gutenberg/docs/contributors/code/coding-guidelines.md

 // In @wordpress/package1/index.js:
 import { lock } from './private-apis';

-// The experimental function contains all the logic function privateValidateBlocks( formula, privateIsStrict ) {
+// A private function contains all the logic function privateValidateBlocks( formula, privateIsStrict ) {
 	let isValid = false;
 	// ...complex logic we don't want to duplicate...